-I TEACH OBSERVATIONAL DRAWING.
-I teach what is called, ‘observational’ or ‘structural’ drawing.
-I facilitate a process where the student is able to understand the structure and form (the 3-dimensionality) of an object and draw it onto a 2-dimensional surface, such as a piece of paper.
-This may sound complicated, but it is not and my experience is that everyone whom I have guided has discovered their ability to draw in this way.
+I teach an observation method where the student or health care professional is able to understand the form and volume (the 3-dimensionality) of an object, and draw it onto a 2-dimensional surface, such as a piece of paper.
+This may sound complicated, but it is not and my experience is that everyone whom I have guided in this method has discovered their ability to observe and draw using it.

-There are different reasons why a person wants to learn to draw.
-Each individual's drawing needs are assessed through a discussion in an initial meeting, and a drawing programme is worked out in order address these needs.
-Many people wish to learn to draw simply for the sake of being able to enjoy the pleasure drawing.
-Either way, the drawing experience is always a pleasurable, satisfying and joyful one.
-I offer drawing tuition on an individual basis, as well as on a group basis.
+I teach on a group as well as individual basis.
+There may be specific reasons why a person or group wants to learn to observe better.
+Each individual's or groups needs are assessed through a discussion in an initial meeting, and a program is worked out in order address these needs.
+Either way, the learning experience is always a pleasurable, satisfying and invigorating one.

 "Let someone say of a doctor that he really knows his physiology or anatomy, that he is dynamic - these are real compliments; but if you say he is an observer, a man who really knows how to see, this is perhaps the greatest compliment one can make" - Jean-Martin Charcot.

-Human heart study by observing and drawing the chambers.
+Studies of the human heart by observing and drawing the spaces of the chambers.

-Study of skeleton and wet specimens.
-Note the annotation of the drawings according to the illustrations in Gray’s Anatomy Atlas.
+Studies of skeleton.
+Note the annotation of the humerus drawings according to illustrations in an anatomy atlas.

-GROUP DRAWING WORKSHOPS: These workshops cater to a maximum of 20 people and a minimum of 5.
+Group Drawing Workshops.
+These workshops cater to a maximum of 20 people.